 What do you think about this giant Weber grill?
 Will it make you use your backyard more?

 One thing that I have learned is that Ace Hardware likes to offer incentives to purchase big ticket items, and grills are certainly in the category of “big ticket items.”
-During the beginning of Autumn, they offer gift certificates as an incentive to purchase select Weber grills (usually around 75 to 100 dollars).
+At the beginning of autumn, they offer gift certificates as an incentive to purchase select Weber grills (usually around 75 to 100 dollars).
 This is perfect if you shop there often, but if you don’t, well then it won’t mean much to you.

 Wrap – Up